Burnham Market

 Art and Design Technology (D.T.)

-In Art and Design this term, children will be exploring different features of printing, looking at how we can create artistic pieces using sketching and drawing techniques.
+In Art and Design this term, children will be exploring different features of collage, looking at how we can create artistic pieces using sketching and drawing techniques.
 The children will learn a variety of techniques, using a range of tools to achieve their printing pieces.

 Music